Louisiana (1947 film)

-Louisiana is a 1947 American drama film film directed by Phil Karlson and starring Jimmie Davis, Margaret Lindsay and John Gallaudet.
+Louisiana is a 1947 American drama film directed by Phil Karlson and starring Jimmie Davis, Margaret Lindsay and John Gallaudet.
 Davis, a singer and Governor of Louisiana, came to Karlson, wanting to be in movies and Monogram Pictures agreed to finance one based on his life.
 Karlson says the film helped Davis get re-elected.

-Synopsis
+Plot

 The music-loving fourteen-year-old son of a Louisiana sharecropper determines to get a good education.
 He goes on to enjoy success as a gospel singer and culminates his rise by being elected Governor.